maarten-pennings/SevenSegment-over-Serial/electronics2/flashing/readme.md

 Without flashing the bootloader the board runs my ledtest app when powered on!

 Next, I flashed the official [SSoS firmware](../../firmware/SSoS) - I added a similar flash script.
-Flashing works, booting works, but the display flickers.
+Flashing works, booting works, good.

+But the display flickers.
 It is hard to see on the [video](https://youtu.be/p-Qe8X2YwIE).
-My guess: fuses need tweaking to get a faster clock.
+My first guess: fuses need tweaking to get a faster clock.
+Bit let's measure.

 The standard firmware shows `SSoS` on power up.
 I put a probe on Segment A.
-It should be high for unit 0, 1, not for 2 and agaian for 3.
+It should be high for unit 0, 1, not for 2 and again for 3.
 The logic analyzer confirms that, see the blue rectangle that encircles one frame (4 units).

 ![timing](segment-a.png)